JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

-# AI-Powered Resume Tailoring Agent
+# Palla Jaswanthroyal CS23B034 IIT TIRUPATI

 ## What is this project?
 Students often struggle when applying to jobs: